 Also, the Fishermans lookout is next to the Pass and you will no-doubt see surfers riding the waves here.

-4. Wategos Beach
+4. Chill out on Wategos Beach

 Probably regarded as the best part of the Byron Bay Lighthouse Walk.
-The hike to Wategos Beach offers amazing views of Byron’s main beach, the Wategos beach and The Pass.
+The hike to Wategos Beach offers amazing views of Byron’s main beach, the Wategos Beach and The Pass.

 If you’re on a family visit to Byron Bay and you’re looking for family-friendly beaches, then the Wategos beach is for you.